peteroupc/peteroupc.github.io/randomfunc.md

            Shuffle(list)
            return list
         end
-- **If `n` is relatively small (for example, if there are 200 available items, or there is a range of numbers from 0 to 200 to choose from):** Either&mdash;
+- **If `n` is relatively small (for example, if there are 200 available items, or there is a range of numbers from 0 to 200 to choose from):** Do one of the following:
-    - store all the items in a list, [shuffle](#Shuffling) that list, then choose the first `k` items from that list, or
+    - Store all the items in a list, [shuffle](#Shuffling) that list, then choose the first `k` items from that list.
+    - If the items are already stored in a list and the list's order can be changed, then shuffle that list and choose the first `k` items from the shuffled list.
-    - if the items are already stored in a list, then store the indices to those items in another list, shuffle the latter list, then choose the first `k` indices (or items corresponding to those indices) from the latter list.
+    - If the items are already stored in a list and the list's order can't be changed, then store the indices to those items in another list, shuffle the latter list, then choose the first `k` indices (or items corresponding to those indices) from the latter list.
 - **If `n` is relatively small and items are to be chosen in order**, then the following pseudocode can be used (based on a technique presented in Devroye 1986, p.
 620):

         METHOD RandomKItemsInOrder(list, k)